 The image below shows a schematic layout plan of the system:

-Stations require a certain amount of resource of either type A or B to be present in the station’s inventory before an assembly step can start.
+to be present in the station’s inventory before an assembly step can start.

 Each station can only hold one product at a time, and finished products can only be forwarded once the following station is empty (thus multiple upstream stations holding already finished products may be blocked by downstream stations which are still processing a product or waiting for material before being able to start processing).

 Material is supplied by a tugger, able to carry a limited discrete amount (“boxes”).
-The tugger can load material at a stock (A and/or B, located at the bottom).
-1 discrete unit of material (“box”) can be loaded/unloaded at a time.
-The goal of the assembly line is achieving the maximal throughput, which also correlates with small lead-times of products.
+The tugger can load material at a stock (A

 Assumptions:

-• material can only be unloaded at a station actually requiring this type of material (hence a tugger cannot unload a box of A at a station which needs B for assembly)
+), each of which holds an infinite amount of material, so that the tugger never waits for material at a loading site - material can only be unloaded at a station actually requiring this type of material (hence a tugger cannot unload a box of

-• the inventory capacity at the stations (I-IX) is infinite, so that the tugger never waits at an unloading site (otherwise livelocks could occur where a tugger cannot unload material wherever it moves)
+) is infinite, so that the tugger never waits at an unloading site (otherwise livelocks could occur where a tugger cannot unload material wherever it moves)

-System parameters
+System parameters | |

-Takt-time: processing time per station per product60s
+Takt-time: processing time per station per product | 60s |

-Demand per product of stations type A1.5 units
+Demand per product of stations type A | 1.5 units |

-Demand per product of stations type B0.5 units
+Demand per product of stations type B | 0.5 units |

-Tugger movement speed10 m/s
+Tugger movement speed | 10 m/s |

-Amount of material (un-)loaded per step5 units
+Amount of material (un-)loaded per step | 5 units |

-Time needed per (un-)loading step5s
+Time needed per (un-)loading step | 5s |

 Distances between stocks and stations (higher demands cause more frequent tours):